Medically reviewed in April 2022

 Anemia can occur when the body has too few red blood cells.
 The body needs red blood cells to carry oxygen from your lungs to other parts of the body.
-With too few red blood cells, tissues and organs may not get enough oxygen to work well.
+When a person doesn't have enough red blood cells, tissues and organs may not get enough oxygen to work well.

 Anemia is a common complication of CKD, especially as the disease progresses.
 Anemia in CKD is also referred to as anemia of renal disease.

-In those with CKD, severe anemia can increase the risk of heart problems, and has been linked to an increased risk of stroke.
+In those with CKD, severe anemia can also increase the risk of heart problems and has been linked to greater chances of stroke.

 Other risk factors, complications, and causes